Skip to main content

 • stability

 The stability of the game has received mixed reviews, with many players reporting significant bugs and glitches, including crashes, visual issues, and save file losses.
-While some users have experienced smooth gameplay with minimal problems, a substantial number have encountered frustrating technical issues that detract from the overall experience.
-Overall, the game appears to be unstable for many, with a need for further patches and improvements to enhance its reliability.
+While some users have experienced smooth gameplay with minimal problems, a substantial number have encountered frustrating technical difficulties that detract from the overall experience.
+Overall, the game appears to be a mix of solid performance for some and a buggy mess for others, indicating a need for further polish and updates.

 • “Its a great game, it's stable with no glitches or bugs; it has a steep learning curve but it can be easily conquered with determination.”